This is a list of the items which may be placed in an index file to be processed

 error message is returned to the client.
 It is also possible to

-exclude only some files from searching with the "Attributes=
+exclude only some files from searching with the "Attributes=" file directive.

 Authorization-Type